EllingtonKirby/EllingtonKirby.github.io/posts/polysemanticity.markdown

 As we saw before, the process of training the model involves transforming that text into a number and then performing a series of mathematical operations on it using the numbers stored in the brain of the LLM (the parameters).
 When a specific piece of text is read by the model, it is combined with the parameters via the aforementioned operations.
 Some combinations will have a very high value, and others a very negative value, and others a value close to zero.

 The parts that have a high value, or high activation, are more responsible for the specific word that is predicted to come next.
 So when we are looking for features, we want to look for parts of the LLM that consistently have a high activation for the same kind of text.
+Running many pieces of the text through the model we would start to see patterns and could eventually find parts of the model that react to specific concepts like bias or puns or the word "fauteuil".

 So why haven't we built a system that can look into the parameters of the model, find the stuff that has a high value for specific text, and call it a day?

 Answering this question is a core part of several previous publications from the Anthropic team.
 A very simple way to answer this question is to say that the LLM learned to re-use parts of its brain for the same features.
 We can't easily distinguish why a certain part has a high value for any specific piece of text, because very different pieces of text may cause similar activations.

 That gnarly word "polysemanticity" used in the title of their paper refers to this situation: the activations of the model are relevant for many different features.
+The current state of affairs is that we can't cleanly separate our features from one antoher, so we cannot find correlations between features and concepts, much less find features that are directly responsible for producing certain types of text.

-This next section gets a bit heavier into the mathematical concepts, so if that's not your vibe feel free to skip ahead to the next section.
+This next two section gets a bit deeper into the mathematical details of why polysemanticity is a problem, and how Anthropic resolved it, so if that's not your vibe feel free to skip ahead.
+But suffice to say that the authors have developed a solution to this problem, and they are indeed able to identify specific features inside the parameters of the LLM.

 ## Features as Directions